mrstefangrimm/TemplateStateMachine/README.md

 | VirtualTypeIdComparator | FactoryCreator   | An object is created on the heap if a state is entered and destroyed if the stated is exited.
 The VirtualTypeIdComparator does not require RTTI.
 The states must implement a `getTypeId()` which return a unique id. |
 | RttiComparator          | FactoryCreator   | An object is created on the heap if a state is entered and destroyed if the stated is exited. |

-  All states must have the same comparator and factory.
+  All states must have the same "state policy" and factory.

 ```C++
 // Define the policy, in this case Singlton states